commonsense/conceptnet-deployment/README.md

 This repository will only work within the **us-east-1** region.

+### Creating the EC2 instance

+The next step is to [create an EC2 instance][] that runs Packer.

+[Create an EC2 instance]: https://docs.aws.amazon.com/quickstarts/latest/vmlaunch/step-1-launch-instance.html

+Packer will run on this instance, and use the associated IAM role to access EC2 resources to create and provision a ConceptNet instance from which to create an AMI.

+1. On the *Choose an Amazon Machine Image* page, choose a common Linux distribution which supports Packer (for example, Ubuntu 20.04).

+2. Next on the *Choose an Instance Type* page, select an instance type.
+This can be an inexpensive low-resource instance (for example a t2.micro), as it's only going to make EC2 API calls.

+3. Click though to the *Configure Instance Details* page, and for *IAM role* select the IAM role you created.

+4. Make sure the keys you use to connect to the instance are kept secret, as anyone with access to the instance can create EC2 resources on your account.

+5. For additional security, on the *Configure Security Group*, [create a security group][] which allows only known IP addresses to connect to the instance.
+The details of security group creation are outside the scope of this tutorial.

+6. *Review* and launch the instance.

+[create a security group]: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html

 ### Creating IAM policies

 On the machine that runs Packer, you need to create an [IAM role][] with an